-Natasha's work ranges from devised work, new writing, community theatre, biographical performance, musical theatre, classics, immersive theatre, circus and dance theatre.
+Natasha's work ranges from devised work, new writing, classics, community theatre, immersive performance, musical theatre, circus and dance theatre.

-Her directing has included work at the National Theatre, The Young Vic Theatre, the Royal Welsh College of Music and Drama, Theatre 503, Edinburgh Festival: Pleasance, Tilburg Concert Hall in the Netherlands, Circus Schatzinsel and Dock 11 in Berlin.
+Her directing has included work in the West End at The Garrick Theatre, The National Theatre, Camden People’s Theatre, The Young Vic Theatre, Royal Welsh College of Music and Drama, The Tricycle Theatre, Theatre 503, Edinburgh Festival: Pleasance, Tilburg Concert Hall in the Netherlands, Circus Schatzinsel in Berlin and Dock 11 in Berlin.

 Other directing projects include work at Southwark Playhouse, Lyric Hammersmith, Tristan Bates, Soho, Old Vic (24 Hour Plays), New Diorama and the Albany.